 Once you decide on which e-bike you’d like to ride, the lease starts with a lease agreement, which is like a car novated lease agreement.
 It is an agreement between E-stralian as the owner of the e-bike, you as the e-bike rider and your employer.
 E-stralian then buys the e-bike for you.
 It’ll be delivered either at the shop, at your workplace or at the E-stralian office, ready to go!
-With the delivery also comes help for finding a safe and comfortable route to ride to and from work, and a bike skills refresher course so you’ll be up to speed on the e-bike, bicycle road rules and your bicycle skills before taking off.
+With the delivery also comes free help for finding a safe and comfortable route to ride to and from work and/or a bike skills refresher course so you’ll be up to speed on the e-bike, bicycle road rules and your bicycle skills before taking off.
 During the lease term, your employer withholds the lease payments from your salary.
 The lease payments cover not only the financing for the bike, but also the service and maintenance (based on the number of kilometres you expect to ride), roadside assistance (currently only in Victoria) and insurance against theft and damage if you accept our insurance offer.
-So you’ll know exactly what amount you’ll be paying each paycheck and you really only have to do the ride thing!
+So you’ll know exactly what amount you’ll be paying each paycheck so you can revive your drive!

 Can I lease a regular bicycle as well?

 Unfortunately, we only offer leases for e-bikes at this stage.

 Can I get a tax incentive for my regular bicycle?

 At this stage the FBT exemption is limited to e-bikes.
 The ATO ruling makes use of existing FBT legislation which focuses on motor vehicles.
 Unfortunately, it does not apply to vehicles using human power only.
 We would love to see tax incentives for regular bicycles too in Australia.
 We’ve used them ourselves back in the Netherlands and they are great to get people riding (a new bike).